31 January 2020

 This policy applies to full-time and part-time (20 hours per week or more or at least half time) regular status faculty, teachers, and staff in all offices and divisions of Gallaudet University unless specifically covered by collective bargaining agreements made between Gallaudet University and certified bargaining agents.

-All IRS and U.S. Tax Court rulings regarding withholding and reporting requirements for educational assistance benefits are followed by the University.
+All IRS and U.S. Tax Court rulings regarding withholding and reporting requirements for educational assistance benefits are followed by the University and the University makes no promises or guarantees as to the tax treatment of educational assistance.

 All courses for staff employees should be related to the employee's present position, to a potential position within the University, or to a college degree.
 Faculty or teacher educational assistance may be used for coursework required for promotion (faculty), track change (Clerc Center teachers) and tenure (faculty) or for training or retraining specifically related to University objectives as determined by the administrative officer.

-The University reimburses eligible employees for each course during an academic year up to the amount of Gallaudet's Board-approved full-time U.S. student tuition for the same academic year.
-No eligible employee may receive more than four-times Gallaudet's current academic year tuition during his/her employment, and no employee may receive more than the actual expenses covered under this policy.
+Reimbursement is provided for tuition and mandatory fees, and no other amounts.
+The employee must pay all required tuition and fees at the time of registration for the course.
+The University reimburses eligible employees for each course during an academic year up to the amount of Gallaudet's Board-approved full-time U.S. undergraduate student tuition for the same academic year.
+No eligible employee may receive more than four-times Gallaudet's current academic year undergraduate tuition during his/her lifetime, and no employee may receive more than the actual expenses covered under this policy that the employee has actually incurred (e.g., employees may not receive tuition reimbursement for tuition or fees that were covered by scholarship).
 Educational assistance is prorated for part-time employees according to the number of hours or percentage of time normally scheduled to be worked at the time of application.
+Audited course tuition and fees are not reimbursed to the employee.

 - Accreditation of Educational Institutions